 This helps determine which tasks are released to the work order based on the schedule.
 When the monthly PM is due, the nested PM only releases the monthly tasks.
 Likewise, when the annual PM is due, the nested PM will release both the monthly and annual tasks.

 Need Insight?
-Use PM Automation
+Use preventative maintenance automation

 Two common maintenance challenges in the food and beverage industry are maintaining complex equipment and compliance with regulatory standards.
 Without the aid of automation, teams can be left scrambling when reactive maintenance and break-fix requests arise, leading to a decrease in controllable risks that range from labor safety concerns to possible compliance violations.